nrwl/nx-workshop/docs/lab22/LAB.md

           github_token: ${{ secrets.GITHUB_TOKEN }} <-- we'll need to pass it a special GitHub auth token, so it can query the GitHub API for our repo
     ```

     ⚠️ Don't worry about defining the `GITHUB_TOKEN` secret.
-It's already available.
+It's already available by default.

-2. You can now use in your affected commands:
+2. You can now use the output from the above action in your affected commands:

     ```
     --base=${{ steps.last_successful_commit.outputs.commit_hash }}